someobserver/recurgence/math/08-wisdom-function/index.md

 ---

 **Interpretation:**
-This formalism ensures that wisdom emerges as a statistical property of the field dynamics:
+This formalism frames wisdom as a statistical property of the field dynamics:
-- The **coherence term** enforces a foundation of internal consistency,
+- The **coherence term** provides a foundation of internal consistency,
 - The **recursive sensitivity term** encodes adaptability to anticipated future states,
-- The **semantic mass term** ensures wisdom is grounded in accumulated structure but is not linearly proportional to it,
+- The **semantic mass term** roots wisdom in accumulated structure, but not in a strictly linear fashion,
-- The **gradient response** maintains sensitivity to productive tension while suppressing pathological extremes.
+- The **gradient response** keeps the system responsive to productive tension while damping pathological extremes.

-Wisdom thus arises as a self-organizing, emergent property of the field, analogous to stability in physical systems governed by variational principles.
+Wisdom, in this sense, arises as a self-organizing, emergent property of the field—much like stability in physical systems governed by variational principles.

 ---